revault/practical-revault/README.md

 This repo is for us to bikeshed on the actual and practical architecture before moving forward with the implementation.
-Anyone is welcome for bikeshedding with us, or to raise issues for either:
-- Asking questions about the "protocol".
-- Pointing out actual issues with the "protocol".
+Anyone is welcome for bikeshedding with us, to raise issues for either asking questions about, or pointing out actual issues with the "protocol".

 JSON is used to straightforwardly describe messages here but the actual encoding